CPA Ethics Exam: Complete Guide [2025]

-Most future CPAs know they have to pass the 4-part CPA Exam, but did you know that some candidates also must take the CPA ethics exam as well?
+Most future CPAs know they have to pass the four-part CPA Exam, but did you know that some candidates also must take the CPA ethics exam as well?
+Since CPAs deal with sensitive and confidential information, they need to have a clear understanding of ethical codes to ensure their financial integrity.

-So, there are the 3 E’s of the basic CPA requirements:
+First, there are 3 Es of basic CPA requirements:

 • Exam (successfully pass all sections of the Uniform CPA Examination)